Welcome MRFA Army and Navy Team from Lisa Howe, Director of Sales:

 Within the Indianapolis Marriott East courtyard, a special fountain was erected to honor all five divisions of the Armed Forces.
 Each step within the fountain represents a conflict the United States has been in.
 The water flowing down over the steps represents our country’s fallen soldiers.
 Three large torches are lit every night above the water representing “life, liberty, and the pursuit of happiness.”
 A flag for each division of the Armed Forces flies above the fountain.
 The fountain is located inside our outdoor Oasis.
 This space features outdoor fireplaces and large patio that connects to an indoor pool enclosed with glass doors.
 The doors can be opened to create an outdoor entrance to the pool.
 This tranquil space, located at the heart of our campus makes our property unique and enhances the overall experience for our Marriott guests.
 You may want to access the hotel’s web site to see a photo gallery of the hotel: www.indianapolismarriotteast.com

 There is no dress code.
 Dress to be comfortable.
 Always wear a pair of comfortable shoes if you plan on visiting the local sites.
-The hotel is very large and their will be quite a bit of walking involved.
 Most of all, just come and have a great time.